iter8-tools/iter8/mkdocs/docs/contributing/overview.md

 * Reviewing pull requests

 Not everything happens through a GitHub pull request.
-Please come to our [community meetings](#come-to-weekly-community-meetings) or [contact us](../getting-started/help.md) and let's discuss how we can work together.
+Please come to our [community meetings](#come-to-iter8-community-meetings) or [contact us](../getting-started/help.md) and let's discuss how we can work together.

 ***

-## Come to Weekly Community Meetings!
+## Come to Iter8 Community Meetings!
-- Everyone is welcome to join our weekly community meetings.
+- Everyone is welcome to join the Iter8 community meetings.
 You never need an invite to attend.
 In fact, we want you to join us, even if you don’t have anything you feel like you want to contribute.
 Just being there is enough!
-- Our community meetings are on Wednesdays from 11 AM - 12 PM EST/EDT.
-You can find the video conference link [here](https://meet.google.com/ocg-bzoa-gqe).
+- Iter8 community meetings are on the 1st and 3rd Wednesdays of each month from 11 AM - 12 PM EST/EDT.
+You can find the video
+conference link [here](https://meet.google.com/ocg-bzoa-gqe).
 You can find the agenda [here](https://drive.google.com/drive/folders/1khHMD7JKt-kNAkbLgiIfwDbJYAhHMkyg?usp=sharing) as well as the meeting notes [here](https://drive.google.com/drive/folders/1rVrheoO-nfUI7JdPEgCqM39rl59KrPBk?usp=sharing).
-- If you have a topic you would like to discuss, please put it on the agenda as well as a time estimate.
-Community meetings will be recorded and publicly available on our [YouTube channel](https://www.youtube.com/channel/UCVybpnQAhr1o-QRPHBNdUgg).
+- If you would like to present a demo or discuss a topic, please list it on the agenda along with a time estimate.
+Community meetings are recorded and publicly available on our [YouTube channel](https://www.youtube.com/channel/UCVybpnQAhr1o-QRPHBNdUgg).

 ***